-5. Performance Management
+5. Performance management

 What it does: Performance management software helps take the stress out of performance reviews.
-These HR systems allow companies to establish individual goals and track employee performance, while also automating tasks related to collecting feedback, storing documents and reporting important performance metrics to stakeholders.
+These HR systems allow companies to establish individual goals and track employee performance, while also automating tasks related to collecting feedback, storing documents, and reporting important performance metrics to stakeholders.

-Why you need it to grow: From improving productivity and retaining high performers to boosting sales, profit and engagement, data-driven performance management provides almost too many benefits for growing businesses to count.
+Why you need it to grow: From improving productivity and retaining high performers to boosting sales, profit, and engagement, data-driven performance management provides almost too many benefits for growing businesses to count.
 And in order to become a data-driven performance organization, you need the right system to manage vast amounts of employee data and track important trends over time.

-When to adopt: Though we see adoptions of performance management software peak in the 251 to 500 employee range, you may want to invest in these systems earlier if employee development is a priority in your organization.
+When to adopt: Though we see adoptions of performance management software peak in the 501 to 5000 employee range, you may want to invest in these systems earlier if employee development is a priority in your organization.

 - Being able to dive into your metrics to pull out valuable insights for improvement is vital, so make sure any options you consider have in-depth performance analytics capabilities.

-6. Benefits Administration
+6. Benefits administration

 What it does: Enrolling workers in benefits such as health insurance or a 401(k) and managing any changes thereafter have historically been painstaking processes for employers and employees alike.
 Benefits administration software helps streamline these processes and tracks data for cost and compliance purposes.

 Why you need it to grow: Benefits administration software provides a centralized solution where employees can not only enroll in benefits or change options themselves (instead of filling out a form for HR to enter into their system manually), but also troubleshoot questions on their own.
 Being able to closely monitor benefits costs will also be critical to maximize ROI.

-- Because changes to government regulations such as COBRA, the ACA and the FMLA occur often, easy-to-use compliance management functionality should be a top priority when vetting systems.
+- Because changes to government regulations such as COBRA, the ACA, and the FMLA occur often, easy-to-use compliance management functionality should be a top priority when vetting systems.

 - If you offer more niche perks for things like commuting or gym memberships, there are benefits administration systems out there that can handle these needs too.
 Avoid splitting up your benefits options between platforms and focus on finding a vendor that can do it all.